Essential Nepal and India 2024-2025 Trip Notes

 Transportation : A/C coach or mini-bus, Jeep ride at Amber Fort, flight from Kathmandu to Delhi

-Guide : Services of experienced Travel Talk local guides licensed by the Ministry of Tourism, trekking guide, naturalist in jungle activities in Chitwan.
+Guide : Services of local guides, trekking guides, naturalist in jungle activities in Chitwan.

 What is NOT included in the tour price?